 Because databases have to be able to run queries fast, they typically focus on containing real-time or near real-time data alone.
 This means that the data in a database has to be pruned regularly for the system to run properly.
 Data warehouses, on the other hand, can contain an unlimited amount of historical data, which makes them a much better solution for data analysis and reporting.

-Which one should I go with: a marketing database or a marketing data warehouse?
+When should I start using a marketing data warehouse?

-By now, you’re probably already using several marketing databases like the ones that live in your CRM, your email marketing platform, and your web analytics tool.
-But whether or not you should start bringing all that data into a marketing data warehouse is a different question entirely.
+Since you’re probably already using several marketing databases like the ones that live in your CRM, your email marketing platform, and your web analytics tool, the question is: when should you start using a marketing data warehouse?

-Here are three signs that your company might be ready to start using a marketing data warehouse:
+Here are three signs that your company might be ready to centralize marketing data in a data warehouse:

 1. You often want to combine marketing data from different sources